ManuelePasini/slides-markdown/slides/3rd_year_slides.md

   - hosts DTs across their lifecycle, but organized around data
   - agnostic to how a DT is implemented — as long as it respects the platform's data models

-## Prescriptive watering: Data-driven optimization of water consumption in kiwifruit orchards
+## SMARTER: Data-driven optimization of water consumption in kiwifruit orchards

 - Two kiwifiruit orchards in Emilia-Romagna
 - Data collected from a grid of soil moisture sensors and weather stations